Banda Calypso: 2005–2006: Volume 8 and Pelo Brasil

-2007–2008: Volume 10 and Ao Vivo em Goiânia
+2007–2008: Volume 10, Ao Vivo em Goiânia and Acústico

 After 6 months of the release of Pelo Brasil, in 2007 the band released their tenth album Volume 10 with the participation of Leonardo and Bell Marques, vocalist Ciclete com Banana, the disc is also a composite by Paulo Ricardo song called Eclipse Total.

 The band continued bringing their musical diversity, among them the mixture of Axe and Calipso the song Chiclete com Calypso which includes the participation of Bell Marques vocalist Chiclete com Banana, a light mixture of country in the song Mais uma Chance which includes the participation of the singer Leonardo, and one taken from Tecnobrega in the song Nessa Balada.

 In less than two weeks in the shop windows the album had already sold 500 000 copies and many times the album was among the top 10 best-selling albums.
 After a year and a half of the release of Volume 10, by December 2008 the album was among the top sellers in Japan 10 albums, where the band is a success to date, in the same list had names like Nelly Furtado, Madonna, Rihanna and Leona Lewis.
 In total the album sold over 900 000 copies.
 The band was invited to participate in the song Pássaros Noturnos on the album Encontro de Viajantes Zé Ramalho.

 At the end of 2007 was recorded and released the CD / DVD Ao Vivo em Goiânia.
 The show consisted of 16 new songs and only 4 hits album Volume 10 were placed in the repertory show.
 The album was highlighted by the most romantic songs stood out among them 'Muito Além do Prazer' and 'Doce Mel' with the participation of the duo of composers, Maraial & Edu (Edu Luppa and Marquinhos Maraial).

 In the show the band back a different way than they had done before, a show with 80% of its original content, with only four songs from the album Volume 10 thing the band managed to make a danceable and romantic to show the public Goiás.
 The first single Arrepiou was not as successful as expected, its most prominent were the ballads, Muito Além do Prazer, Doce Mel who had good repercussion in radios, but their dance songs as Balanço do Norte and Feita Pra Te Amar performed well also.
 The bandage disc was not high as the previous albums, but went great yielding bandages.

 In 2007, the Calypso band and the double Zeze di Camargo & Luciano were cited as the most listened artists in the country.
 In 2008 Calypso Band participated Studio Coke Zero, with the band Paralamas do Sucesso, presenting a show that mixed the styles calypso and rock.